WebGateConsultingAG/CloudeeCMS/README.md

 ## Installation

+You don't have to clone and download this repository!
-There is a CloudFormation template to configure and create a CloudeeCMS instance in your AWS account.
+Simply use the provided CloudFormation Template to configure and create a CloudeeCMS instance in your AWS account.
 Read the [Installation Guide](https://www.cloudee-cms.com/documentation#!/doc/installation) in the [documentation](https://www.cloudee-cms.com/documentation).